NectGmbH/golang-set/README.md

 # golang-set

+This is a fork of the excellent [deckarep/golang-set](https://github.com/deckarep/golang-set) package with a relaxed type constraint.

 The missing `generic` set collection for the Go language.
 Until Go has sets built-in...use this.

+## Update 4/22/2022
+* Packaged version: `3.0.0` release for struct generics support with breaking changes.
+* supports `new generic` syntax
+* Go `1.18.0` or higher

 ## Update 3/26/2022
 * Packaged version: `2.0.0` release for generics support with breaking changes.